russelldutton/AngularTutorial/README.md

 It is best practise to keep a component's _Scope_ to one idea or aspect of the webpage.
 This reduces Component Complexity and makes it easier to identify where code should and shouldn't go.
 Ideally, a component exists to enable the user's experience.
 Example, viewing a YouTube video.
 The left navigation pane could be a component, the navigation bar across the top of the screen, the main area for the video can be split into the actual video and related information, the comments and the up next section.
 And of course, the entire page is a component, the root component.

-In the Typescript file where the component is defined, any View-related funcitonality is also defined here along with any data models needed for enriching the View with data-binding.
+In the Typescript file where the component is defined, any View-related functionality is also defined here along with any data models needed for enriching the View with data-binding.
 We'll touch on data-binding in a bit.

 ### Services
 A **Service** is basically a class that has a specific purpose, usually to transport and possibly manipulate data.
 It should do one thing and do it well.
 An example is a service to retrieve information from a server, or a method of transporting data from one component to another one.
 Any functionality that is not View-Related should be defined in a Service.

 A term you will hear a lot associated with Services is the term Dependency Injection, or DI for short.
 This is just the way in which services are imported and provided to components, which is different to a more traditional import statement.
 DI is a built in Angular feature that has a couple extra steps necessary to reduce runtime load.
 Basically, the process is to register the Service with Angular's Injector, then in whichever component the service is necessary you follow the Injection syntax for Angular (constructor parameter) and you are then able to use it as if it were a part of the component.
 The other extra steps are handled by Angular.
 Just know that you can specify where a service should be allowed to be used, and Angular will manage the access and creation of the service.
+Also only keep one instance alive at a time.

 ## Navigation among pages
 Ok so we can have one web page that works nicely and has multiple components, but what if we need to have more than one page?
 You can guess that another page would need at least one other component, but how do we access it?
 If you link to the html, how do you include the associated Typescript and CSS?
 The answer: use Routing.